Soft Masked Transformer for Point Cloud Processing with Skip Attention-Based Upsampling: Introduction

-In contrast to point convolution, the point transformer focuses on learning feature connections and attention maps between point features through a scalar or vector-based attention mechanism globally \cite{xie2018attentional}, \cite{liu2019point2sequence}, \cite{yang2019modeling}, \cite{lee2019set}, \cite{feng2020point}, \cite{yan2020pointasnl} or over a local receptive field \cite{wu2022point}, \cite{zhao2021point}.
+In contrast to point convolution, the point transformer focuses on learning feature connections and attention maps between point features through a scalar or vector-based attention mechanism globally \cite{feng2020point}, \cite{yan2020pointasnl} or over a local receptive field \cite{wu2022point}.
 Recently, with the help of position encoding, the aggregation ability of point transformers has seen significantly improvement.
 While point transformers are powerful learners, they generally fall short of simultaneously exploiting local features and global context, failing to establish communication between the two.
-Current point convolution and transformer based approaches strive to enhance the encoder and decoder designs to facilitate proficient point connection learning for improved performance on downstream tasks such as segmentation, detection and classification.
-However, these methods often overlook capturing the task-level contextual information of the entire point cloud which results in sub-optimal performance on the target task, such as inaccurate predictions when segmenting small objects with intricate boundaries.
+Current point convolution and transformer based approaches strive to enhance the encoder and decoder designs to facilitate proficient point connection learning for improved performance on downstream tasks such as segmentation and classification.
+However, these methods often overlook capturing the task-level information of the entire point cloud.
+For instance, task-level information in the semantic segmentation task refers to the semantic priors (e.g. class scores) provided by the complete set of class labels, which are crucial for disambiguating locally similar but semantically different structures

-To address the aforementioned issues, we propose a Soft Masked Transformer (\textbf{SMTransformer}) that incorporates task-level contextual information into attention mechanisms and utilises this information to guide local feature learning softly.
-Specifically, the SMTransformer predicts task score keys and queries over the global receptive field and then obtains a soft mask from these keys and queries to re-weight the local attention map.
+To address the aforementioned issues, we propose a Soft Masked Transformer (\textbf{SMTransformer}) that incorporates task-level contextual information into attention mechanisms and utilizes this information to guide local feature learning softly.
+Specifically, the SMTransformer predicts class score keys and queries over the global receptive field and then obtains a soft mask from these keys and queries to re-weight the local attention map.

 To establish communication between encoder and decoder layers, conventional point transformer networks typically incorporate skip connections and fusion within the up-sampling block of the decoder layer.
 However, this straightforward fusion approach may not dynamically blend features from the encoder and decoder layers.
 Furthermore, these operations are limited to the same resolution point cloud i.e. there is no communication between points at different resolutions.
 To address this challenge, we introduce a novel Skip-Attention-based up-sampling Block (\textbf{SAUB}).
 This block initially augments the resolution of low-resolution points at the position level, while preserving their original features.
 Subsequently, it learns attention maps to establish meaningful connections by skip attention between low-resolution and high-resolution point features.